coopengo/coog-admin/doc/upgrade_coog_env.md

     -h : print upgrade command help
 ```

-If an error occurs during the upgrade process, here areicommands to restart the
+If an error occurs during the upgrade process, here are commands to restart the
 whole environment.
 According to your configuration, the paybox related command
 is optional